RandCommAlg/RMI/README.md

 # RandomMonomialIdeals.m2
 RMI summer 2017 IIT working group

--- load the method randomGeneratingSets
+RandomMonomialIdeals.m2 is our main package file.

--- run the method using:
+To try this out, load the method randomGeneratingSets from RandomMonomialIdeals.m2

-randomGeneratingSets(2,3,0.2,10)
+Run the method using the following in M2: randomGeneratingSets(2,3,0.2,10)